-- Fines, penalties and judgments - A Matter Requiring Attention (MRA) or similar rebuke from a regulatory body, which could invite an additional level of scrutiny or a higher expectation of performance
+- Fines, penalties and judgments - A Matter Requiring Attention (MRA) or similar rebuke from a regulatory body, which could invite an additional level of scrutiny or a higher expectation of performance - In some extreme cases, a temporary shutdown of operations

-Reputational risk - Bad press can cause a decline in revenue, unwanted social media attention, lower market capitalization and, in the long term, a negative opinion of an organization in the eyes of the discerning public.
-In today's 24-hour news cycle, a measured, empathetic, rapid and relevant response to any event is crucial to maintaining a positive reputation.
+Reputational risk - Bad press can cause a decline in revenue, unwanted social media attention, lower market capitalisation and, in the long term, a negative opinion of an organisation in the eyes of the discerning public.
+In today's 24-hour news cycle and social media-driven world, a measured, empathetic, rapid and relevant response to any event is crucial to maintaining a positive reputation.
 A mature BCM program drives value by protecting a company's brand and adeptly managing the ever-changing business landscape in the face of growing competition.